vajeet13/Rebook-AI/README.md

 - **Clients & appointments** — Create and list appointments, update schedule, complete visits; data is scoped per authenticated owner.
 - **Voice AI outcomes** — Outbound calls plus webhook handling map executions to confirm, cancel, or reschedule paths on appointments.
-- **Waitlist & slot recovery** — When cancellations free a slot, the waitlist drives who is offered the time so capacity is reclaimed.
 - **Internal triggers** — Authenticated endpoints to batch confirmation calls or place a single test call linked to an appointment.
 - **Health check** — `GET /api/health` stays `503` until MongoDB connects.